Have a collection of small plant pots sitting around collecting dust? Here are some clever and pretty ways to put them to use this spring.

 Make these Easter table decorations: Nature Inspired Easter Tablescape

-Bake Spring Flower Pot Cakes
+Bake Flower Pot Cakes

 If you have new terracotta pots, did you know you can bake cake right in them?
 Of course, wash and dry thoroughly, then use a boxed chocolate cake mix to keep things simple.
 Top with frosting, chocolate crumbs, fresh berries, mint and edible flowers.
 So cute for spring celebrations, Easter, showers and more!